GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 If you are not familiar with the basics of Git, `here is a helpful resource <https://git-scm.com>`_ to get you started.

 The tutorial here assumes you will use a https clone with no specific credentials.
-Using an ssh connection pattern requires a very slight modification.
+Using an ssh connection pattern requires a very slight modification (described in the notes below).
-See the **Additional Notes** at the end of this section for details.

 If you do not already have Git installed on your system, you will need to install it.
 We recommend using a relatively recent version of Git, as there have been some notable improvements over the past few years.